foundersandcoders/git-workflow-workshop-for-two/README.md

   ```sh
   $ git pull origin master
   ```
-it will appear this message in the terminal after pulling the `master`, that indicate that there's a confict in `index.html`
+it will appear this message in the terminal after pulling the `master`, that indicate that there's a conflict in `index.html`

   <img src="images/step13GitFlowC.png" width="500" height="auto" alt="confict after pull">